PlaidCloud/docs/docs/source/plaidcloud/workflows/index.rst

 ~~~~~~~~~~~~~~~

 Each step can be set to continue on error in the step form.
 If this checkbox is enabled then any errors will be marked
-for the step but the workflow will treat the error as a completion of the step and continue on.
+for the step, but the workflow will treat the error as a completion of the step and continue on.
 This is often useful if
 there are steps that perform tasks that can error when there is missing data but are harmless to the overall processes.

-Since the workflow is continuing on error under this scenario the workflow will not display an error indicator and
+Since the workflow is continuing on error under this scenario, the workflow will not display an error indicator but instead
 continue to show a running indicator.

 Trigger Remediation Workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 With the ability to set a remediation workflow as part of the workflow setup, a workflow error will immediately stop the processing of the current workflow and start processing the remediation workflow.
-Note that if a step is marked to continue on error that a failure will not trigger the remediation workflow.
-Only steps that fail that would also cause the entire workflow to stop will trigger the remediation process.
+Note that, if a step is marked to continue on error, a failure will not trigger the remediation workflow.
+Only steps that fail resulting in the entire workflow to stop will trigger the remediation process.

-A remediation workflow may be useful for simply notifying people that a failure has occurred or it can perform other complex processing to attempt an automatic correction of any underlying reasons the original workflow failed.
+A remediation workflow may be useful for simply notifying people that a failure has occurred.
+It can also attempt an automatic correction of any underlying reasons the original workflow failed.

 Viewing the Workflow Log
 ------------------------

 As things happen within a workflow, such as steps running or warnings occurring, those events are logged to the workflow log.
-This log is viewable from the **Project** area under the **Log** tab.
+To view this log:

+1) Select Analyze
+2) Double click on the project you want
+3) Select the **log** tab from the top

+The log viewer allows for sorting and filtering the log as well as viewing the details of a particular log entry.

 The workflow log is also present in the project log in case you would like to see a more comprehensive view of logs across multiple workflows.

-The log viewer allows for sorting and filtering the log as well as viewing the details of a particular log entry.

 Clearing the Workflow Log
 -------------------------

 Clearing the workflow log may be desirable from time to time.
+To clear the workflow log:

+1) Select Analyze
+2) Double click on the project you want
+3) Select the **log** tab from the top
-From the log viewer, select the **Clear Log** button.
+4) Select the **Clear Log** button

 This will clear the log based on the workflow selected which will also remove the log entries from the project level log too.

 Viewing the Workflow Report